mad3001/Multiply/readme.md

  2.Connect the Multiply to the ZX Dandanator!
 Mini and, then, plug the cartridge to the expansion slot of your Spectrum.
 Once powered on, select "L-Loader" in the Spectrum's Dandanator menu and send your romset using the "Java Romset generator"

 ## :small_blue_diamond:License

+Multiply is a team work by Dandare, Mad3001 and OverCLK

+If part of full use of the code in this repository is used, always mention it.

  LICENSE: CC BY NC SA 4.0

  https://creativecommons.org/licenses/by-nc-sa/4.0/deed.es_ES